 - BA in Politics and Philosophy from the University of York.

-In 2012, Pile was revealed to be a paid researcher of former UKIP MEP and climate science denier, Godfrey Bloom.
-In an email exchange with a Guardian journalist, Pile acknowledged he received around £2,000 for his work for Bloom.
+Pile was previously a paid researcher of former UKIP MEP and climate science denier, Godfrey Bloom.
+In an email exchange with a Guardian journalist, Pile acknowledged he received around £2,000-a-month for his work for Bloom.

 Stance on Climate Change